6.18 FAQ-20 What should I do if my Origin crashes or freezes?

 - If the crash still happens, expend the taskbar (docked at the bottom-right corner) and check if there is any third-party software running in the background.
 If yes, close it and see if this fixes the crash.

-If this does not apply or if applying the patch does not resolve the problem, go to Step 6.
+If this does not work, go to Step 6.

 Step 6: Install the Latest Version